sendbird/sendbird-chat-sample-react/README.md

 `<Route path='/group-channel-feature1' element={<BasicGroupChannelFeature1 />} />`
 3. Update Home component link list with`<li><Link to="/group-channel-feature1">Basic Group Channel</Link></li>`

-## Considerations in real world use case
+## Considerations in real world app
-Typescript types are avaiable
+ - Typescript types are avaiable
-Display thumbnail verion of images.
-Auto thumbnailing is available with Sendbird premium Error handling SDK requests
-Chat is based around user generated input so consider mitigations against XSS attacks Users should always pass an access token when connection to group channels User creation done through platofrm API or dashboard Pagination of channel and message lists
+ - Chat is based around user generated input so consider mitigations against XSS attacks
+ - Users should always pass an access token when connection to group channels
+ - User creation done through platofrm API or dashboard
+ - Pagination of channel and message lists
-Sendbird should be installed via npm
+ - Sendbird should be installed via npm